 You have a website, but there's something not right with it.
-Doing a website redesign for your Phoenix website is similar to building a brand new Phoenix website design, but there are some added issues to consider.
+A website redesign is similar to building a brand new Phoenix website, but there are some added issues to consider.
 These are discussed in Part 2 of website redesign, "Thoughts for custom website redesign".
 But first....

 1. A website which isn't working

 There may be a number of scenarios why a website isn't working and needs a redesign.
 Perhaps it's a branding change that isn't yet reflected on the website.
 You could redesign your website feel and colors to better reflect the feel and colors of your business.
 Or maybe the theme is just plain dated and isn't representing you adequately to today's audience.